vectranetworks/Zabbix_templates/README.md

 - B101
 - AWS
 - vmware

+The API is used to monitor the Vectra Platform (no SNMP).
+To obtain the Health information of the Brain and all sensors, it's necessary to query only the Vectra Brain.
+The required network traffic is limited to communication between the Zabbix server and the Vectra Brain over port 443.

 > [!IMPORTANT]
 > This template has not been tested with Vectra Respond UX platform but content is similar.
 Only the authentication medthod (oauth2) and API URL Path have changed.